rizac/skl-eval/README.md

-This program assumes that you are already familiar with the [scikit-learn evaluation routines](https://scikit-learn.org/stable/modules/model_evaluation.html), and offers an alternative solution in those cases when:
+This program assumes that you are already familiar with the [scikit-learn evaluation routines](https://scikit-learn.org/stable/modules/model_evaluation.html), and offers an alternative solution in specific cases, e.g.:

- 1. A standard cross validation is not sufficient and thus separate training and validation set(s) are pre-built and available
+ 1. A standard cross validation is not sufficient and thus separate training and validation set(s) are pre-built and available, and you want to perform several analysis, e.g, both hyperparameter optimization and features selection at once
  2. You want to avoid the burden of implementing your own code, focusing on the configuration of your parameters, letting the program build all features and parameters combinations with a single command while showing progress bar and estimated time available on the terminal
- 3. You want to save your evaluations in a portable and simple tabular format (HDF file) whose structure is described at the bottom of the page and can be loaded in your Python code for analysis via `pandas.read_hdf`
+ 3. You want to save your evaluations in a portable and simple tabular format (HDF file) whose structure is described at the bottom of the page and that you can analyze easily by loading it in your Python code via `pandas.read_hdf`

 ## Installation